 What is going on, guys?
 It is Tony and Jake.
-And today we are bringing you a triple threat match.
+And today we are bringing you a triple threat match of paintball hoppers.
 We've got the HK Army Speed in the building versus the Dye LT-R and also the Spire IR.

-Before we get into any of this thing, first off, we're going to hit up lonewolfpaintball.com.
-Second off, we're going to wonder what in the beep is on Jake's head right now, okay?
+Before we get into any of this, first off, we're going to say, hit up Lone Wolf Paintball.
+Second off, we're going to wonder– what in the beep is on Jake's head right now, okay?

-PB sweat bag that's what it is.
+[Jake] PB sweat bag that's what it is.
 This is the old school way.
 I look like Uncle DJ or my Dad, Dad DJ.
-So when you're out there snap shootin', you know, you got the little thing on the top, and you just got to look good.
+So when you're out there snap shootin', you know, you got the little thing on the top, and you just gotta look good.

 This guy is absolutely ridiculous.

-Well, I can't play good, so I got to look good, which leads me to my first point.
+[Jake] Well, I can't play good, so I’ve got to look good, which leads me to my first point.
 If you have HK Army, you obviously are looking the best on the field.
 No matter what company, HK makes the best looking gear.

 You think so?

 I mean, they are, they are pretty intense.